X930D 120Hz Smart LED TV

 What HDR does for 4K images in terms of a big leap in performance, is what high definition TV (HDTV) did for the standard definition market when it was introduced many years ago.

-As more HDR content becomes available through streaming services such as Netflix and Amazon Instant as well as Ultra HD blu-ray disc; these option will give consumers the opportunity to enjoy a much better viewing experience in their homes, and there is no doubt that consumers will see and appreciate the increase in picture quality over non HDR content.
+As more HDR content becomes available through streaming services such as Netflix and Amazon Instant as well as Ultra HD Blu-ray disc; these options will give consumers the opportunity to enjoy a much better viewing experience in their homes, and there is no doubt that consumers will see and appreciate the increase in picture quality over non HDR content.

 So if you’re in the market for a 4K TV with HDR capability, I suggest you check out the XBR65X930D.
 Its overall image quality is very pleasing and a pleasure to watch.
 And even if you don’t plan on viewing 4K or 4K HDR content at this time, you’ll already own a display that is ready for the future of television once you feel inclined to make the switch.